jiannazzone/RetroDECK/wiki-rtd/docs/wiki_controllers/controllers-special.md

 <img src="../../wiki_images/controllers/ea-sports-active2.png" width="250">

-The unique cockpit buzzers controllers for the original Buzz game series.
+The sweatband type controllers for the game EA Sports Active 2.

 ### How to configure